robmarshall/gatsby-gravityforms-component/README.md

 ## Self Signed Certificate Error - SSL

-If you are having Self Signed Certificate issues, put this at the top of the newGfEntry.js file.
+If you are having Self Signed Certificate issues during development, put this at the top of the new-gf-entry.js file.

 ```
 process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0"
 ```

--   But only on your localhost!!! \*
+But only on your localhost!!! \*

 ## Testing & Developing